-We suggest a new approach for management of octopus under Tier 6.
-Examination of trends in both survey biomass data and selected fishery CPUE data suggest that fishing patterns in 1997-2005 did not adversely affect octopus; the trend in survey biomass during this period is strongly increasing (Figure 16.5.6).
-We propose that the estimated incidental catch data be considered a "probable safe" level of fishing and that the maximum incidental catch over this period be used to set the ABC for the octopus complex.
+If octopus are split from the "other species" category, it will be necessary to set annual catch limits for the octopus complex.
+In 2006 we suggested an approach for management of octopus under Tier 6.
+Examination of trends in both survey biomass data and selected fishery CPUE data suggest that fishing patterns in 1997-2004 did not adversely affect octopus; the trend in survey biomass during this period is strongly increasing (Figure 19.7).
+We propose that the estimated incidental catch data over this period be considered a "probable safe" level of fishing and that the maximum incidental catch over this period be used to set the ABC for the octopus complex.
 The OFL would then be set so that this ABC would represent 75% of the OFL.
-This approach allows continued fishing under historical patterns where octopus was not a target species, but will restrict catch rates for the complex from substantially increasing, (thus achieving the management goal of preventing a rapidly expanding directed octopus fishery.
+This approach allows continued fishing under historical patterns where octopus was not a target species, but will restrict catch rates for the complex from substantially increasing, (thus achieving the management goal of preventing a rapidly expanding directed octopus fishery).
 The higher OFL provides a margin of error so that fisheries that take octopus as bycatch would not be constrained unless catch rates increases well past current levels.
 Using this approach, the ABC for octopus would be 516 mt and the OFL would be 688 mt.
-This OFL is roughly double the average incidental catch rate, but still several times lower than the Tier 5 estimates.
+This OFL is roughly double the average incidental catch rate.